CHARTER OF THE ASSOCIATION FOR EVALUATION AND ACCREDITATION OF ENGINEERING PROGRAMS

-The General Assembly is the highest authorized decision-making body of MÜDEK and consists of all members registered with MÜDEK.
-The General Assembly usually meets every April, at a date, place and time to be determined by the Executive Board.
-Corporate members inform the Chair of the Executive Board about their representatives to the General Assembly before the General Assembly, by submitting the necessary letters of authorization.
+The General Assembly is the highest authorized decision making body of MÜDEK and is formed by all members registered with MÜDEK.
+The ordinary General Assembly meeting is held every year in the month of April, at a date, place and time to be determined by the Executive Board.
+Corporate members inform the Chair of the Executive Board about their representatives to the General Assembly prior to the date of the General Assembly meeting, by submitting the necessary letters of authorization.

 ARTICLE 9 Call and Quorum for the General Assembly

 - The Executive Board issues a list of the members who are entitled to attend the General Assembly.
-Members entitled to attend the General Assembly are invited to the assembly by the Executive Board, by announcing in printed, written or electronic form the date, time, place and agenda, not later than fifteen days in advance.
-This invitation also specifies the date, time and place for the second assembly in case the quorum is not reached during the first assembly.
-The period between the first and the second assembly cannot be less than seven days and more than sixty days.
+Members entitled to attend the General Assembly are invited to the assembly by the Executive Board, by announcement in printed, written or electronic form the date, time, place and agenda, no later than fifteen days before the date of the meeting.
+This invitation also specifies the date, time and place for the second meeting in case the quorum is not reached at the first meeting date.
+The period between the first and the second meeting cannot be less than seven days and more than sixty days.

-- If the meeting is postponed for a reason other than failure to reach the quorum, the reason for postponement is also announced to the members in accordance with the invitation procedures for the first assembly, and an invitation is issued for the second assembly.
-The second assembly should be held no later than six months as of the date of postponement.
-The General Assembly may not be postponed more than once.
+- If the meeting is postponed for a reason other than failure to reach the quorum, the reason for postponement is also announced to the members in accordance with the invitation procedures for the first meeting and an invitation is issued for the second meeting.
+The second meeting should be held within six months as of the date of postponement.
+The General Assembly meeting may not be postponed more than once.

-- General Assembly is held if one plus half the number of members entitled to attend are present, and in case of the dissolution of MÜDEK if two-thirds of the members are present; in case the assembly is postponed due to failure to reach the quorum, quorum shall not be sought in the second assembly.
-However, the number of members attending the second assembly may not be less than twice the number of the principal members of the Executive Board and the Auditing Board.
+- General Assembly is held if more than one plus half of the members entitled to attend are present and in case of the dissolution of MÜDEK if two-thirds of the members are present; in case the first meeting is postponed due to failure to reach the quorum, quorum shall not be sought in the second meeting.
+However, the number of members attending the second meeting shall not be less than twice the number of the principal members of the Executive Board and the Auditing Board.